What is pulmonary regurgitation?

 When the heart squeezes, the right ventricle (the lower right chamber) pumps blood out into the pulmonary artery.
 The pulmonary artery then takes the blood to the lungs.
-The pulmonic or pulmonary valve is located between the right ventricle and the main pulmonary artery.
+The pulmonary valve (sometimes called the pulmonic valve) is located between the right ventricle and the main pulmonary artery.
 Its job is to prevent blood from leaking back into the heart between beats.

-Pulmonary regurgitation occurs when the pulmonary valve doesn't completely close and allows some blood to leak back into the heart.
-This condition is also known as pulmonic or pulmonary insufficiency.
+Pulmonary valve regurgitation occurs when the pulmonary valve doesn't completely close and allows some blood to leak back into the heart.
+This condition is also known as pulmonic regurgitation, pulmonic insufficiency and pulmonary insufficiency.
 Pulmonary regurgitation can be categorized as mild, moderate or severe.

 Pulmonary regurgitation often doesn't cause symptoms in infants or children.
 As the child gets older, though, abnormal signs and symptoms may appear, including:

 - A heart murmur (an extra heart sound when a doctor listens to the heart with a stethoscope)

 We usually diagnose pulmonary regurgitation after a primary care doctor detects a heart murmur and refers a child to the Cardiac Center.
 Diagnosis may require some or all of these tests:

 - Pulse oximetry - a painless way to monitor the amount of oxygen in the blood

 - Echocardiogram (also called "echo" or cardiac ultrasound) - sound waves used to see the heart